andypaulchen/virp/README.md

  `v0.4.3`: added tools to build a database<br>
  `v1.1.0`: major user-friendliness updates, database compilation<br>
  `v1.2.x`: you can now store log files<br>
- `v1.3.x`: you can now choose the relaxer algorithm
+ `v1.3.x`: you can now choose the relaxer algorithm <br>
+ `v1.4.x`: you can choose to not relax structures

  ## Debugging and support
  The `virp` code has been tested on a limited number of platforms, so far Windows and Linux.
 If you are running into any problems during operation, please hound me (Andy Paul Chen) at la.vache.qui.vit(at)gmail.com, and I will try my best to help.